ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

 This article describes how :ref:`SITL <sitl-simulator-software-in-the-loop>` and :ref:`MAVProxy <mavproxy-developer-gcs>` can be used to change the environment, simulate failure modes, and configure the vehicle with optional components.
-It also explains how to :ref:`connect to different GSCs <using-sitl-for-ardupilot-testing_connecting_otheradditional_ground_stations>`.
+It also explains how to :ref:`connect to different GCSs <using-sitl-for-ardupilot-testing_connecting_otheradditional_ground_stations>`.

 .. tip::